 I have worked with Alban Viard

-and have been a member of AoS Team
+and was a member of AoS Team

 is still my favourite AoS map.